builtbyeleven/styleguide/laravel.md

 ### View

-The folder name must be the same as the route name.
+The folder name must be the same as the route name using kebab-case.

 ```php
 Route::get('style-guide', 'StyleGuideController@index')->name('style-guide.index');